allanleung/AllanLeung/README.md

 I'm Allan.
 I'm UBC CS grad and a SFU Econ grad.
 This github is just a collection of things I've made in the pass.
 I really enjoy laerning ML / Data and Security.
 In my spear time I love reading networking forums and testing out Linux distributions.
 Another hobbie of my is hacking / breaking video games.
 I like writing small scripts to automated my video game character.

-The best way to reach is
+Currently I'm working on setting up learning Haskell beacause I want to understand more on functional programming.

->!
-Spoiler text allanleung1018 at popular google email service . com
+The best way to reach is Linkedin.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=allanleung)](https://github.com/anuraghazra/github-readme-stats)